 Chemicals such as tar and formaldehyde within tobacco smoke penetrate the cells and damage DNA.
 This can wreak havoc in genes that control the delicate process of cell growth and division: genes that promote division may become hyperactive, and genes that apply the brakes to runaway division may lose their grip.

-How inflammation plays a part
+How does inflammation play a part?

 By itself, the damage to genetic programming can cause normal lung cells to turn cancerous, but the process gets a major assist from a second effect of tobacco smoke: inflammation.